RT-LOC/docs/docs/embedded/flashing/hw_flashing.md

 ![Flash from app](./img/tray_flash.png)

-### RTManager: over-the-air updating
+### Manager: over-the-air updating
 We also support over-the-air (OTA) firmware updates.
-From our RTManager app, a firmware can be selected to be downloaded and installed over UWB by all devices.
+From our Manager app, a firmware can be selected to be downloaded and installed over UWB by all devices.

 ## Architecture
 The flash architecture is as follows: